 “Shooting the Mafia” establishes a strong sense of place and presents Battaglia as a force to be reckoned with.
 It’s worth 97 minutes of your time, especially if you’d like to learn more about Sicilian mobsters — and the individual daring to challenge them.

 In this documentary, director Ross Kauffman introduces several people working to protect tiger populations in India and the Russian Far East.
-The Indian side of the drama tells the story of Kailash Sankhala, a wildlife advocate who passed away almost 25 years ago but whose descendants are continuing his work with tigers.
+The Indian side of the drama tells the story of Kailash Sankhala, a wildlife advocate who passed away almost 25 years ago but whose descendants are still working with tigers.
 In Russia, the filmmakers follow Pavel Fomenko, a WWF scientist and “tiger protector” who works in a lab but also spends time in the wilderness, tracking both the big cats and their poachers.

 By intertwining the stories of Sankhala’s past efforts and Fomenko’s present ones, and by focusing on the tigers’ near-regal beauty, “Tigerland” presents a compelling case for conservation.
 The documentary even features a few action scenes, like when Fomenko and his Russian team set out on horseback, racing to find a fully grown tiger and her cubs.